top of page

 The GameStop Saga: Digestible Timeline of Events

-First things first, you need to understand why we are here today.
+First thing to understand the Gamestop Saga, you need to understand why we are here today.
 That starts with the basics of what short selling is...

 Short selling is a trading strategy where investors borrow shares of a stock they believe will decrease in value, sell them at the current market price, and aim to buy them back later at a lower price.
 The difference between the selling price and the buying price is the profit.
 If the stock price rises instead of falling, short sellers face potentially unlimited losses, as they will have to buy back the shares at a higher price than they sold them for.